双指针技巧秒杀七道链表题目

 are like the teeth on either side of the zipper, and the pointer p

-acts like the zipper slider, merging the two sorted linked lists.
-Another analogy is that this process is like a protease synthesizing a protein, where l1
+acts like the slider, merging the two sorted linked lists.
+Alternatively, you can think of this process like protein synthesis, where l1

 and l2

-is like the protease, combining the amino acids into a protein.
+functions like the enzyme, linking the amino acids into proteins.

-The code also uses a common linked list technique called the "dummy head node," named dummy
+The code also employs a common technique in linked list problems known as the "dummy head node" or dummy

-.
-You can try it out: without using the dummy
+node.
+You can test it out; without using a dummy

-Readers often ask me, when should you use a dummy head node?
-Here's a summary: When you need to create a new linked list, you can use a dummy head node to simplify boundary condition handling.
+Readers often ask, when should one use a dummy head node?
+Here's a summary: When you need to create a new linked list, using a dummy head node can simplify handling edge cases.

-For instance, if you're asked to merge two sorted linked lists into a new sorted linked list, aren't you creating a new linked list?
-Or if you want to split a linked list into two linked lists, aren't you also creating new linked lists?
-In these scenarios, using a dummy head node can simplify handling of boundary conditions.
+For instance, when merging two sorted linked lists into a new sorted linked list, aren’t you creating a new list?
+Or when you want to split a linked list into two, aren’t you also creating new lists?
+In these situations, a dummy head node can help simplify edge case management.

 Decomposing a Singly Linked List